SolarHive

 What is Community Solar?

-While researching, we discovered this promising model called Community Solar.
+While researching, we also discovered this promising model called Community Solar.

 This is how it works: